jarun/nnn/README.md

   - Play selection in MOC
   - View PDF as text
   - View images/thumbnails in terminal
+  - View video thumbnails in terminal
   - Upload image to Imgur
-  - Paste text to Ubuntu pastebin
+  - Paste to Ubuntu pastebin
   - Upload file to transfer.sh
   - Split and join files
   - Create MP3 ringtones